sukantabhun/QuadB-Assignment/README.md

 This repository contains the code for a cryptocurrency web application built with **React** on the frontend.
 The app fetches and displays cryptocurrency data, supports dark/light mode, and includes a loading spinner while data is being fetched.

 ## Features
-- Fetch and display top 10 cryptocurrencies.
+- Fetch and display top 10 cryptocurrencies using api (https://api.wazirx.com/api/v2/tickers).
 - Filter cryptocurrencies based on selected type.
 - Toggle between dark and light mode.
 - Show a loading spinner while fetching data.